Undetermined Music Artists

 Equipment

-Banks achieved a distinctive sound by running all of his keyboards (as well as his 12-string guitar) into a mixing board and then running the signal output of the board into a Leslie speaker (both the mixer and the rotary speaker were homemade).
+Banks achieved a distinctive sound by running all of his keyboards (as well as his 12-string guitar) into a mixing board and then running the signal output of the board into a Leslie Speaker .
 This can clearly be heard on everything Banks plays on the Genesis Live album.

 Sound innovations